 - the Administrative Arrangements Act 1994.

-Regulations can be presented in one of two ways: most matters can follow a one-step process, but those which are contentious, represent a change in government policy, or will have an impact on a number of different ministerial portfolios require a two-step process.
-The correct process can be determined through consultation with the Minister’s office, Parliamentary Counsel and Cabinet Office.
+Regulations can be developed in one of two ways: most matters can follow a one-step process (that is a single Cabinet approval), but those which are contentious, represent a change in government policy, or will have an impact on a number of different ministerial portfolios require a two-step process (consideration by Cabinet at two points).
+The appropriate process can be determined through consultation with Parliamentary Counsel and Cabinet Office.

-A Cabinet submission must be prepared seeking Cabinet's approval to draft the regulations.
-Drafting instructions must be included as an attachment and should be provided in the drafting instructions template.
+A Cabinet submission is prepared seeking Cabinet's approval to draft the regulations.
+Drafting instructions must be included as an attachment, using the drafting instructions template.

-Approval to recommend that the Governor make the regulations can then be sought from Cabinet.
+Cabinet approval is then sought to recommend that the Governor make the regulations in Executive Council.

-In addition to ministerial offices lodging their submissions electronically via ECO, the following documents must be submitted in hardcopy to Cabinet Office:
+In addition to ministerial offices lodging the Cabinet submission, the following documents must be submitted in hardcopy to Cabinet Office (to accompany the second submission if following the two step process):

 - two sets of each regulation